semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=Oyrw"  border="0" frameBorder="0" width="100%" height="435"></iframe>

+Regex matching is **unanchored**.
+For anchored matching, use `^` for start-of-string anchoring and `$` for end-of-string anchoring.
+The next example, using the same expression as above but anchored, will find no matches :

+<iframe src="https://semgrep.dev/embed/editor?snippet=ved8"  border="0" frameBorder="0" width="100%" height="435"></iframe>

 :::info
 Include quotes in your regular expression when using `metavariable-regex` to search string literals.
 See [this snippet](https://semgrep.dev/s/mschwager:include-quotes) for more details.
 [String matching](pattern-syntax.mdx#string-matching) functionality can also be used to search string literals.
 :::